Orange Chocolate Cut Out Cookies for a Friend

 For the Cookies:

-Transferring the shapes to the baking sheet with a wide, metal spatula and spacing them 3/4 inch apart.
-Set the scrapes aside for reuse.
+- Transferring the shapes to the baking sheet with a wide, metal spatula and spacing them 3/4 inch apart.
+Set the scraps aside for reuse.

 For the Orange Cream: